 Dusky Sound, New Zealand

 So what do you think?
-Are these remote places worth visiting or do you prefer more well-known destinations that are often visited by tourists and offer modern day facilities?
+Are these remote beautiful locations, accessible only by boat, worth visiting?
+Or do you prefer more well-known destinations that are often visited by tourists and offer modern-day facilities?
 Let us know in the comments below, and we hope we can all agree that famous or not, the natural beauty of these locations only accessible by boat is undeniable.